We are a multi-disciplinary research centre

 +353 (0) 42 9370673

-Suzanne earned a B.Soc.Sc. from UCD and worked in health and education in the U.S. for fifteen years before returning to Ireland and setting up her own business with a focus on intercultural and anti-racism training and research.
+Suzanne earned a B.Soc.Sc. from UCD and worked in mental health, substance abuse and health education in the U.S. for fifteen years before returning to Ireland.
+In addition to experience teaching healthcare in the adult education sector, Suzanne has an extensive background in intercultural and anti-racism training and research.
 After completing a Higher Diploma in Business at DkIT in 2012, she joined NetwellCASALA as part of a European research team exploring Social Innovation in Ageing initiatives.
-Suzanne has recently completed her MSc research that explored access to and utilisation of general practice (GP) out-of-hours (GPOOH) services by older people.
-She was supervised by Dr. Lucia Carragher (NetwellCASALA) and Dr. David Getty (Dept. of Humanities, DkIT).
-Currently Suzanne is working on the ProACT project.
+Suzanne completed an MSc at DKIT, in conjunction with the Cavan and Monaghan Age Friendly Alliance, exploring barriers experienced by older people to accessing and using general practice out-of-hours (GPOOH).
+Suzanne is currently working on ProACT, an EU Horizon 2020 funded research project aiming to develop technology to support older people with multiple chronic health conditions to self-manage their health and wellbeing.

-Michael is currently undertaking a PhD in Human Computer Interaction with NetwellCASALA, supervised by Dr. Julie Doyle.
-His research project focuses on the user-centred design of applications that support older adults in the self-management of their health and wellbeing, specifically in the area of stress management and sleep quality.
-He has a Bachelor of Arts degree in Economics and German from University College Dublin (2004), a Master of Arts degree in TESOL (Teaching English to Speakers of Other Languages) from Dundalk Institute of Technology (2009), and a Graduate Diploma in Digital Media from Dublin Institute of Technology (2013).
-He currently delivers iPad classes to older adults in Dundalk as well as English for Academic Purposes to international students in Dundalk Institute of Technology.
+Michael is currently undertaking a PhD in Human Computer Interaction with NetwellCASALA, supervised by Dr Julie Doyle.
+His research project focuses on the user-centred design of applications that support older informal carers in the self-management of their health and wellbeing, specifically in the area of stress management, mindfulness-based interventions and sleep quality.
+Michael has a Bachelor of Arts degree in Economics and German from University College Dublin (2004), a Master of Arts degree in TESOL (Teaching English to Speakers of Other Languages) from Dundalk Institute of Technology (2009) and a Graduate Diploma in Digital Media from Dublin Institute of Technology (2013).
+He currently lectures in both Human Computer Interaction and English Language in Dundalk Institute of Technology.